john-doherty/express-request-transfer/README.md

 ```

-If the user requested http://localhost route 2 would receive the request, but code execution would switch to route 1 and the response of route 1 would be returned to the client.
+If the user requested http://localhost _route 2_ would receive the request and switch code execution to _route 1_.
+The response from _route 1_ would be returned to the client.

 ## Contributing